adrianolszewski/Useful-R-codes/firth gee logistic regression with geessbin.md

 Again - no surprise.
 These are Wald's CIs, whih are symmetric on the current scale.
 The predicted probability was 0, the SE is non-zero, so the CIs must take some "space", and since it's symmetric - it "hooked" the negative side.

-We can fix this by computing the CIs on the linear-predictor scale and then back-tranform them on the response scale by replacing `regrid="response"` into "type="response"'.
+We can fix this by computing the CIs on the linear-predictor scale and then back-tranform them on the response scale by replacing `regrid="response"` into `"type="response"`.

 # 3) Fitting the Firth-like penalised GEE logistic regression